OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 /etc/init.d/cron restart
 ```

-And **the code will run once every minute**, pushing data to your Ubidots account so that you can view over the changes over time!
+And **the code will run once every minute**, pushing data to your Ubidots account so that you can view the changes over time!

 ![temperature monitor multiple readings](./img/temperature-monitor-multiple-readings.png)